-- (i) time and one-half (11⁄2x) for the first two (2) hours of overtime worked on a week day, being Monday through Friday inclusive. - (ii) when compressed work weeks are scheduled pursuant to clause 14.08 on a Monday through Thursday basis, time and one-half (11⁄2x) shall apply to the first ten (10) hours worked on the Friday. - (iii) double time (2x) shall apply to all overtime hours that are not included in (i) and (ii) above. - (c) If an employee is required to work before an eight (8) hour break occurs the worker will be paid the applicable overtime rates until such time as an eight (8) hour break occurs.
-Required travel time shall not be included in calculating the said eight (8) hour break. - Shift work is defined as a continuous operation outside of regular working hours and shall be worked for a minimum of two (2) consecutive working days, otherwise overtime rates shall be paid for all hours worked outside of the regular daily or weekly hours.
+- a) Shift work is defined as a continuous operation outside of regular working hours and shall be worked for a minimum of two (2) consecutive working days, otherwise overtime rates shall be paid for all hours worked outside of the regular daily or weekly hours.
 Such shift work may be started between the hours of 12:00 noon and 4:00 a.m. except that no shift shall commence before midnight Sunday.
 Where shifts are being worked the regular work week commences at 8:00 a.m.
 Monday and ends at 8:00 a.m.
-Saturday. - Employees working on other than day shift on a two (2) or three (3) shift operation, shall receive the following premiums:
+Saturday. - b) Employees working on other than day shift on a two (2) or three (3) shift operation, shall receive three dollars and fifty cents (\$3.50) per hour. - (c) All work performed in excess of eight (8) hours, Monday through Friday, (ten (10) hours pursuant to 14.08) on shift work shall be paid for at the applicable overtime rate of pay and to that shall be added the normal shift premium.